Careers360 Logo

 Solve by difficulty

-Choose the incorrectly matched pair regarding the position of reproductive structure in earthworms.
+Choose the incorrectly matched pair regarding the position of the reproductive structure in earthworms.

-In earthworm the function of receiving and storing spermatozoa during copulation occurs in
+In the earthworm, the function of receiving and storing spermatozoa during copulation occurs in

 Cocoons are produced by the glands of

-In a copulating pair of earthworms, which of the two processes take place?
+In a copulating pair of earthworms, which of the two processes takes place?

 The gateways of sperm reception in earthworms are